-To create a great story that carries meaning to your audience, you need to know what most important elements must be in your story.
+To create a great story that conveys meaning to your audience, you need to know the most important story elements.

 Let’s look at the seven essential story elements you need to know to create your own great story!

-To create a great story, you must learn the basic story elements of a successful narrative.
+To create a great story, you must learn the basic elements of a successful narrative.